lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 where the interpolation weights $W_i$i are evaluated at the parametric coordinate $(r_0, s_0, t_0)$.

 In the formulation presented here, we have used the same order interpolation functions for both data and cell geometry.
 (By order we mean the polynomial degree of the interpolating polynomials.)
-This is termed iso-parametric interpolation.
-It is possible to use different interpolation functions for geometry and data.
-Super-parametric interpolation is used when the order of the interpolation functions for geometry is greater than those used for data.
-Sub-parametric interpolation is used when the order of the interpolation functions for geometry is less than those used for data.
+This is termed _iso-parametric_ interpolation.
+It is possible to use different interpolation functions for geometry and data. _Super-parametric_ interpolation is used when the order of the interpolation functions for geometry is greater than those used for data. _Sub-parametric_ interpolation is used when the order of the interpolation functions for geometry is less than those used for data.
 Using different interpolation functions is commonly used in numerical analysis techniques such as the finite element method.
 We will always use the iso-parametric interpolation for visualization applications.

 ### Global to Dataset Coordinates

 Global to dataset coordinate transformations are expensive compared to dataset to global transformations.
 There are two reasons for this.
-First, we must identify the particular cell $C_i$ that contains the global point p.
-Second, we must solve Equation 8-4 for the parametric coordinates of p.
+First, we must identify the particular cell $C_i$ that contains the global point $p$.
+Second, we must solvse Equation 8-4 for the parametric coordinates of $p$.

 To identify the cell $C_i$ means doing some form of searching.
-A simple but inefficient approach is to visit every cell in a dataset and determine whether p lies inside any cell.
+A simple but inefficient approach is to visit every cell in a dataset and determine whether $p$ lies inside any cell.
 If so, then we have found the correct cell and stop the search.
 Otherwise, we check the next cell in the list.

 This simple technique is not fast enough for large data.
 Instead, we use accelerated search techniques.
 These are based on spatially organizing structures such as an octree or three-dimensional hash table.
 The idea is as follows: we create a number of “buckets,” or data place holders, that are accessed by their location in global space.
 Inside each bucket we tag all the points or cells that are partially or completely inside the bucket.
 Then, to find a particular cell that contains point p, we find the bucket that contains p, and obtain all the cells associated with the bucket.
 We then evaluate inside/outside for this abbreviated cell list to find the single cell containing p.
 (See [“Searching”](/VTKBook/08Chapter8/#87-searching) in [Chapter 8](/VTKBook/08Chapter8) for a more detailed description.)